-How to finance a castle purchase?
-Subsidies and aid
+How to finance the purchase of a castle?
+Subsidies and grants

-How to finance a castle purchase?
-Subsidies and aid
+How to finance the purchase of a castle?
+Subsidies and grants

 Buying a castle is a dream for many, but financing such an acquisition can be complex.
-Fortunately, there are several solutions to facilitate the purchase of these historic properties, whether through grants, assistance or specific financing options.
-This article explores the different avenues available to finance the purchase of a castle in France, while taking into account the particularities of such an acquisition.
+Fortunately, several solutions exist to facilitate the purchase of these historic properties, whether through subsidies, grants, or specific financing options.
+This article explores the various avenues available for financing the purchase of a castle in France, while taking into account the particularities of such an acquisition.

-1. Initial evaluation: purchase cost and associated costs
+1. Initial assessment: purchase cost and associated fees

-Before embarking on the purchase of a castle, it is essential to evaluate the overall costs.
-In addition to the purchase price of the property, several costs are added, such as:
+Before embarking on the purchase of a castle, it is essential to assess the overall costs.
+In addition to the purchase price of the property, several other expenses will be involved, such as:

 • Notary fees (between 7% and 8% of the purchase price).